mbellehumeur/OHIF-FHIR/README.md

 ### Test side panel

 The first step is to subscribe to the hub for a specific topic.
 A FHIRcast topic is defined by the hub and is normally a secret user identifier or a user session identifier.
-If you open multiple test clients using the same topic, perhaps one on your PC and one one your tablet, you will see the messages going across.
+If you open multiple test clients using the same topic, perhaps one on your PC and one on your tablet, you will see the messages going across.

  ![sidepanel](/images/fhircast-side-panel.png)